 Emily Ogle (Younkin) Howe was born on May 31, 1840 in Somerset County, PA, the daughter of Dr. Jonas and Martha (Pringey) Younkin.
 She undoubtedly was named in part for Mary Ogle, one of the women who helped her father create the Disciples of Christ movement in Somerset in collaboration with Rev. Alexander Campbell.

-As a young girl in Somerset County, she and her brother Edwin were put to work by their country doctor father and "went among the hills and gathered the roots and herbs with which [their] father compounded all his medicine," recalled a cousin nearly 100 years later.
+As a young girl in Somerset County, Emily and her brother Edwin were put to work by their country doctor father.
+The children "went among the hills and gathered the roots and herbs with which [their] father compounded all his medicine," recalled a cousin nearly 100 years later.

 Emily migrated with her parents and siblings at the age of 10 to Illinois and thence to Iowa.
-There, in Muscatine County, IA, in the summer of 1861, she met her future husband Zimri Howland Howe (1833-1911), son of John H. and Katherine (Howland) Howe of Bridgewater, Washtenaw County, MI.
-One of his ancestors, George Howe, served as a lieutenant under Gen. George Washington in the Revolutionary War with service in Bridgewater, NY.
+There, in Muscatine County, IA, in the summer of 1861, she met her future husband Zimri Howland Howe (May 23, 1833-1911), son of John H. and Katherine "Kate" (Howland) Howe of Bridgewater, Washtenaw County, MI.
+One of Zimri's ancestors, George Howe, had served as a lieutenant under Gen. George Washington in the Revolutionary War with service in Bridgewater, NY.

 On Oct.
 30, 1865, in Natchez, Adams County, MS, they were united in holy matrimony.
 Chaplain Rev. George Kitchen officiated.
-Many years later, in its "A Fact a Day About Iowa City" column, the Iowa City Press-Citizen recounted their unusual wartime marriage.
+Many years later, in its "A Fact a Day About Iowa City" column, the Iowa City Press-Citizen recounted their unusual wartime union.

 Darts of "Dan Cupid" the little blind god, who shoots a "mean arrow," and who has been known through the ages as "Eros" and "Amor", respectively by Athens and Rome, were no less unknown to Civil War soldiers than were the bullets from the guns of the enemy.
 Romance, in other words, played its role in the drama of the internecine strife of the 1860's, and helped to relieve the tragic scenes.
 Testimony thereof was given by Miss Emily O. Younkin, a loving bride of these longgone days.
 From Iowa City, she traveled slowly, but surely, to Natchez, Miss., where she was wed....
 In an old Southern church, they were made one.
 After the war, they came back to Iowa City, and later removed to Beatrice, Nebr., where the romantic warrior was "mustered out" by the Great Commander, not long before the eightieth anniversary of his birth.

-The Howes were the parents of at least four children -- Effie Thomas, Laura McCann, George H. Howe and Catherine M. Fowler.
+The Howes went on to become the parents of at least four children -- Effie Martha Thomas, Laura Crosby McCann, George Howland Howe and Catherine Marie Fowler.

-When the federal census was enumerated in 1910, the Howes lived on Ashland Avenue in Beatrice, with 33-year-old unmarried son George and 22-year-old daughter Catherine in the household.
+When the federal census was enumerated in 1910, the Howes lived at 1116 Ashland Avenue in Beatrice, with 33-year-old unmarried son George and 22-year-old daughter Catherine in the household.